suchiattota/audio-narrative-2023spring/storyline.md

 [Typing on phone's keypad]

 [Voice 1] "Okay, text sent.
-Her mom is going to think she is on a weekend getaway and won't call for the next few days.
+Her mom is gonna think she is on a weekend getaway and won't call for the next few days.
 I'm gonna grab the shovel from the suppy closet"

-[Voice 2] "Why do you need a shovel?"
+[Voice 2] "Why do you need a shovel!?"

 [Voice 1] "What?
 You thought we are just gonna leave the body somewhere?
 Of course not!
-We are going bury her."
+We are gonna bury her."

 [Footsteps fade out and fade back in]